joshualouderback/joshualouderback.github.io/index.md

 modified: 2014-08-08T20:53:07.573882-04:00
 ---

 Hello there!
-My name is Joshua Louderback and currently working at Treyarch as an Associate Online Engineer on _Call of Duty: Black Ops 4_.
-I graduated May 2017 with a  _Bachelors Of Science of Computer Science in Real Time Interactive Simulation_ at DigiPen Institute Of Technology.
+My name is Joshua Louderback and I'm currently working at Treyarch as an Associate Online Engineer on _Call of Duty: Black Ops 4_.
+I graduated May 2017 with a _Bachelors Of Science of Computer Science in Real Time Interactive Simulation_ from DigiPen Institute Of Technology.

 ### My Passion ###